Skip to content

 Is Augusta University Worth It?
 Graduate Earnings & ROI

-Ten years out, alumni of Augusta University earn a median of $48,472, roughly in line with national averages for graduates.
+Ten years out, alumni of Augusta University earn a median of $48,472, roughly in line with the national average for college graduates.

 Earnings Trajectory